dcrapis/oceandao-wiki/On-ROI.md

 Expected ROI can be lower for lower-risk projects, and needs to be higher for higher-risk projects.
 It has similarity to the traditional VC thought process.

 From an ecosystem perspective, if a project gets funding from outside the ecosystem, then it counts towards the value-add number, not to the value-spent number.
-This incentivizes projects to seek external funding, such as matching investments or quadratic funding.
+Therefore as a project proposer, you're incentivized to get funding elsewhere too, e.g. from grants or investment, since it helps your expected ROI number.
+Projects that aren't working on core software should aim for their own self-sustainability over time.

-Value can only be added to an ecosystem if the core product being built (by core devs) has last-mile apps for users (by app devs), which users can discover and find useful (go-to-market work).
+For projects building apps:  Value can only be added to an ecosystem if the core product being built (by core devs) has last-mile apps for users (by app devs), which users can discover and find useful (go-to-market work).
 It’s a chain going from core product → dapps → discovery & usage → actual value add.

 ## How to Measure "Expected ROI"